 6 Easy Plants for Kids to Grow

-The following are several crops we recommend you and your children start with when growing plants for kids.
-These are all low maintenance and will be germinating within days of being planted.
-They will also produce a crop quickly so your kids can see the fruits of their labor and be proud of their plants!
+The following are several crops that we recommend you and your children start with when growing plants for kids.
+These crops are all low maintenance and will be germinating within days of being planted.
+They’ll also produce a crop quickly so your kids can see the fruits of their labor and be proud of their plants 🌱

 Pumpkin seeds are very easy to grow.
 Kids can save them from their Halloween jack-o-lanterns, making it a fun connection to the holiday and real world.
 Pumpkin seeds will germinate quickly, in about 6 to 10 days.

 Melons germinate within 5 to 10 days, making them a great choice when growing plants for kids.
-Plus, they are tasty treat once they are ready!
-Other melons like honeydew and cantaloupe are good choices too.
+Plus, they’re tasty treat once they are ready!
+Other melons, like honeydew and cantaloupe, are good choices, too.

 Sunflowers are a favorite for many kids that like to garden.
-Their seeds tend to start sprouting within a week of being planted, and it’s fun to watch them grow tall.
-Most will be taller than your children by the time they are done growing.
+Their seeds tend to start sprouting within a week of being planted.
+Plus it’s fun to watch them grow tall.
+Most sunflowers will be taller than your children by the time they’re done growing.

 As their fruits, vegetables, or flowers grow, kids can record how they took care of them, how often they water them, and their overall experience.
-This would be a fun journal activity to do each season, recording different plants and how each required their own caring methods.
+This type of writing activity would be a fun to do each season, recording different plants and how each required their own caring methods.